luc65r/cy-celcat/README.md

 # CY Celcat

-This is a crate to interface with the CY Cergy Paris Univertity's Celcat server through the API used by the official web app.
+This is a crate to interface with the CY Cergy Paris Univertity's Celcat server through the API used by the official web app (not the admin API).